jamesjsong/jamesjsong.github.io/_posts/2023-03-23-Why-I-Left-Harvard.markdown

 This is partly why I dropped out of Harvard when I had ten weeks left.
 It is the perfect institutional symbol of so much life I missed in my teens and early twenties.
 Of course, I don’t need to drop out to make this point to myself.
 Contrary to Nietzsche's opinion, making a point to others is less important than making a point to myself.
 I can sleep if I let others down by moving to a new country and blocking their Instagram.
 I cannot sleep, period, if I let myself down.

 There is a deeper reason I left, maybe a boring psychological one, which reading Alfred Adler might make clear.
-This is beyond my comprehension, but maybe it was God's calling.
+And this is beyond my comprehension, but maybe it was God's calling.